Fearless-Badger/DB_PROJECT/README.txt

         If you use VSCODE like me, then its easy

-        a)     SHIFT + CTRL + P -->
+        a.
+SHIFT + CTRL + P -->
                "Python: Select Intrepreter" -->
 	           "Python 3.12.2 ('venv':venv) .\venv\Scripts\python.exe      Recommended"

 	            ----- (Recommended or Workspace works) -----

-        b)   Now when you hover over 'pwsh' in the top right of the terminal, you will see "Show Environment Contributions"
+        b.
+Now when you hover over 'pwsh' in the top right of the terminal, you will see "Show Environment Contributions"

             The contents should include